As seen in:

 Whew.
 Fatigue failure, right?

-That machinist cover letter ending comes off needy.
+That engineering cover letter ending comes off needy.
 The hiring manager is picturing a whiny employee who's hard to please.

 Can we schedule some time to talk about how my success at AlphaNode Solutions can translate to real value at GlobalPhan?